ducminhgd/plan-craft/.ai/product-features.md

 ## Roadmap

+1. Version 1: Desktop Application can run on MacOS, Windows, and Linux.
    1. Version 1.0: Project management, work items management.
    2. Version 1.1: Timeline estimation.
    3. Version 1.2: Resource planning.
    4. Version 1.3: Cost estimation.
+2. Version 2: Web Application.
+Can connect to an REST API Server. (will do later)

+We are implementing version 1 first.